IBM/maximo-labs/MkDocs/monitor_managed_hierarchy_9.1/docs/index.md

 # Welcome to the IBM Maximo Monitor Hierarchy Lab

+!!! info
+    This Lab demonstrates how to setup hierarchy from manage and sync in Monitor.

 You will learn about Maximo's capabilities to:

 * Create an Organization